FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 An inference pipeline is a Amazon SageMaker model that is composed of a linear sequence of two to fifteen containers that process requests for inferences on data.
 You use an inference pipeline to define and deploy any combination of pretrained SageMaker built-in algorithms and your own custom algorithms packaged in Docker containers.
 You can use an inference pipeline to combine preprocessing, predictions, and post-processing data science tasks.
 Inference pipelines are fully managed.

 The entire assembled inference pipeline can be considered as a SageMaker model that you can use to make **either real-time predictions or to process batch transforms** directly without any external preprocessing.

+>**IMP:** A pipeline model is immutable, but you can update an inference pipeline by deploying a new one using the UpdateEndpoint operation.

 ### [SageMaker Automatic Model Tuning](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html)
 When you build complex machine learning systems like deep learning neural networks, exploring all of the possible combinations is impractical.
 Hyperparameter tuning can accelerate your productivity by trying many variations of a model.
 It looks for the best model automatically by focusing on the most promising combinations of hyperparameter values within the ranges that you specify.
 It comes in three flavours: